deeparocks/impactdaos-xyz/posts/4-12-case-studies.md

 ## What is Gitcoin DAO

 [Gitcoin](https://gitcoin.co/) is the largest crowdfunding protocol for web3 open source projects, as well as various other causes.
-It was founded in November 2017 by Kevin Owocki, Scott Moore, and Juliun Brabon.
+It was founded in November 2017 by Kevin Owocki and Scott Moore.
 They chose to transition into a DAO in May 2021.
 Gitcoin DAO manages the crowdfunding protocol.
 To date, they have disbursed 72.4 million dollars in funding to 3.4k projects across 15 grant rounds.
 They run four quarterly grant rounds every year.

 Gitcoin serves as a go-to platform for web3 entities looking to support their ecosystem’s open-source projects.
 Impact investing firms like Omidyar Network and philanthropists such as Kimbal Musk are also using Gitcoin’s platform to channel funds into web3 impact projects.